libiht/libiht/docs/usage/lib.md

-# User Library API Usage
+# User Library Usage TODO Revise all

 User space applications can interact with the kernel space components through the provided user space APIs.
 The specific user space APIs and their corresponding operations are defined in the [`api.h`](../../lib/commons/api.h) header file.
 The following sections provide an overview of the user space APIs and their usage.